 Arkly leverages the Arweave decentralized storage network to provide additional veracity proofs along with permanent on-line access.
 These are guaranteed by one-time storage endowment fees that don't rely on a trusted service provider or system administrator to perpetually monitor storage contract renewals.

 Who is building Arkly?

 Arkly is currently in a research and development phase.
 It is being integrated as the archival storage component of the Landano and Orcfax Web3 projects.
 The Arkly R&D is being led by Peter Van Garderen, founder of the widely-deployed, free and open-source institutional archives management systems Archivematica and AccessToMemory.

 The Permaweb Pioneers podcast held an interview with Arkly founder Peter Van Garderen.
 He answered several questions about the importance of archival standards and his own personal motivation for building a platform like Arkly.

-We plan to open access to the Arkly API for other Web3 projects in Q4 2022 and will launch a user-interface in early 2023.
+We plan to open access to the Arkly API for other Web3 projects in Q2 2023 and will launch a user-interface in late 2023.
 Hit the Subscribe button on this website to get updates on our progress via a newsletter.
-We'll also begin communication via dedicated Arkly social media accounts later in the year.
+We'll also begin communication via dedicated Arkly social media accounts in 2023 Q3.